Lille Stesichorus

 The Lille Stesichorus is a papyrus containing a major fragment of poetry usually attributed to the archaic lyric poet Stesichorus, discovered at Lille University and published in 1976.
-It has been considered the most important of all the Stesichorus fragments, confirming his role as an historic link between genres as different as the epic poetry of Homer and the lyric poetry of Pindar.
-The subject matter and style are typical of his work generally but not all scholars have accepted it as his work.
-The fragment is a narrative treatment of a popular myth, involving the family of Oedipus and the tragic history of Thebes, and thus it sheds light on other treatments of the same myth, such as by Sophocles in Oedipus Tyrannos and Aeschylus in Seven Against Thebes.
-The fragment is significant also in the history of colometry since it includes lyric verses that have been divided into metrical cola, a practice usually associated with the later career of Aristophanes of Byzantium.
+Some consider it the most important of all the Stesichorus fragments, confirming Stesichorus's role as a historic link between genres as different as Homeric epic and Pindaric lyric.
+The subject matter and style are viewed as typical of his work, although not all scholars have accepted it as his.
+The fragment is a narrative treatment of a popular myth involving the family of Oedipus and the tragic history of Thebes.
+This sheds light on other treatments of the same myth, such as Sophocles' Oedipus Tyrannos and Aeschylus' Seven Against Thebes.
+The fragment is also significant in the history of colometry, since it includes lyric verses divided into metrical cola, a practice usually associated with the later career of Aristophanes of Byzantium.

 Discovery

-At the turn of the twentieth century, a mummy case and its contents were deposited at the Lille University by Pierre Jouguet, the founder of the university's Institute of Egyptology, and Gustave Lefebvre.
-The papyrus packing material inside the case was covered with ancient Greek script, including fragments of previously unknown poetry, a discovery that was made much later and which was published in 1976 by Ancher and Meillier (see References below).
-However they assembled the fragments for publication in the wrong order, basing it purely on considerations of papyrus texture, alignment of lines and length of columns.
-The correct order for the text was instead worked out by P. J. Parsons and published the following year (see References).
+At the turn of the twentieth century, a mummy case and its contents were deposited at Lille University by Gustave Lefebvre and Pierre Jouguet, the founder of the university's Institute of Egyptology.
+The papyrus packing material inside the case was covered with ancient Greek script, including fragments of previously unknown poetry, a discovery that was made much later and published in 1976 by Ancher and Meillier.
+However, they assembled the fragments for publication in the wrong order, basing it purely on considerations of papyrus texture, alignment of lines and length of columns.
+The correct order for the text was instead worked out by P. J. Parsons and published the following year.